"""

 q=self.q[:, i] * other.q[:, j],

-a=self.a[:, i[:, None], i[None, :]] * other.a[:, j[:, None], j[None, :]],
+a=self_a[:, i[:, None], i[None, :]] * other_a[:, j[:, None], j[None, :]],

 )